hsivonen/charset/README.md

 ## Minimum Rust Version

-Since this is an edition 2018 crate, the minimum required Rust version is 1.31.0.
+The minimum required Rust version is 1.34.0 (transitively from `base64`).

 ## Disclaimer